Tigers vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette has recorded a base hit in five straight games.
-During his last five outings he is hitting .375 with a double, a home run and four RBI.
+- Bichette will look for his seventh straight game with a hit in this contest.
+In his last 10 outings he is hitting .356 with three doubles, a home run, a walk and five RBI.

 Bichette Recent Games